What is an Energy Advisor?

 The Canadian Association of Consulting Energy Advisors (CACEA) also hosts a website with information about the work of Energy Advisors affiliated with their association.
-CASEA also has searchable directory of Service Organizations and Energy Advisors working in British Columbia and elsewhere in Canada.
+CASEA also has a searchable directory of Service Organizations and Energy Advisors working in British Columbia and elsewhere in Canada.

 Questions about Energy Models and Energy Advisors